hyunwoo137/EDAFormer/README.md

-# Embedding-Free Transformer with Inference Spatial Reduction for Efficient Semantic Segmentation
+# Embedding-Free Transformer with Inference Spatial Reduction for Efficient Semantic Segmentation (ECCV 2024)

 This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for ISR method and EDAFormer.